afafbioinfo/ReDMaxH/README.md

  RedMaxH is a pipeline for predicting RNA structure features (=: Helices) compatible with DMS-MaP mutational data.
 From one or several input mutation data without any thermodynamic assumption, it computes and outputs the set of helices that are best supported by experimental data.

+If you want to know more about the method visit [https://vizbi.org/Posters/2021/vA02]

 ## Installing RedMaxH

 RedMaxH consists in a set of Python 2.7+, C and R scripts.